 How much are you worth per hour? (and I’m not talking about the little voice in your head saying you’re not worthy…)

 Get creative when negotiating.
 You could ask for $50 as a base rate, and then an additional $5 per student who attends.

-Some paperwork is necessary to secure your job.
+As a corporate yoga teacher, there is some paperwork is necessary.
 Below is a sampling of what that may include:

 Statement of Work (SOW): A document laying out the activity, deliverables and timeline for a vendor providing services to a client.
 Karen, at Bare Bones Yoga, provides a simple and straight-forward example in her article here.

 1099 Tax Form: (For U.S. teachers only) A form used to report various types of income, such as freelance work.

 Liability Insurance: Important to have as a teacher to protect yourself in the event of a lawsuit.
 Yoga is not exempt from risk!
 This shouldn’t be taken lightly.
 You can purchase here through Yogi Chuck.

 Yoga Teacher Resume: Having a professional yoga resume is one way to set you apart from the other teachers.
 This works exceptionally well for getting corporate gigs as you will appear more professional and serious about the opportunity.